stackbit-projects/important-cabbage-a03b9/content/pages/index.md

         text: >-
           Well I'll be d*mned.
 These plants really ARE greener than any of my recruits.
-  - section_id: lorem-ipsum
-    title: Where will you live in a sustainable future?
-    subtitle: lorem-ipsum
-    type: promotion_section
 seo:
   title: Planty Theme
   description: The preview of the Planty theme